 Test Free-Threaded Python 3.13 Build (Optional)

 If you compiled with --disable-gil, verify the free-threaded build is working correctly.
-The binary typically installs as python3.13t (with a ‘t’ suffix indicating the free-threaded variant), and it only exists when you compile with --disable-gil; PPA packages do not ship this binary.
+With the custom prefix used in this guide, the binary typically installs as /usr/local/python3.13/bin/python3.13t (with a t suffix indicating the free-threaded variant).
+It only exists when you compile with --disable-gil; PPA packages do not ship this binary.

 Check if the GIL is disabled using CPython’s internal API (available in Python 3.13+):